renarepenning/datascience_labs/README.md

 # datascience_labs
-JupyterNB projects from Tulane's CMPS3160 Fall'11
+JupyterNB projects from Tulane's CMPS3160 Fall'21

+Project 1: Data scraping and Tidying using Pandas.